Configure eNegotiate

 For External Vendor Users

-You can automatically send draft versions of the contract to vendors via workflow notifications, with action links embedded in the email.
-This allows the vendor to submit their own version, or accept/reject the current terms.
+You can automatically send draft versions of the contract to vendors, with action links embedded in the notification email.
+Vendors can submit their own version, or accept or reject the current terms.

-Note: This does not require the Vendor Portal module.
+Note: This does not require the Vendor Portal.

-- Navigate to the workflow and click on the relevant phase to edit it.
+- Navigate to the workflow and click the relevant phase to edit it.

 - From Form Access, select the Vendor eNegotiate checkbox.

 - From Approval, select the Enabled radio button.
-You can leave this disabled if you expect the vendor to upload a revised version, and want to prevent them from proceeding without submitting an updated contract.
+Leave this disabled if you expect the vendor to upload a revised version, and want to prevent them from proceeding without submitting an updated contract.

 - From Actions, select the Submit Contract Draft checkbox.